 1. Tracey Emin (British, 1963 – present )

-There’s no keeping cancer-survivor Tracey Emin down.
-This British artist is so brazen she married a rock in 2016.
+There’s no keeping cancer survivor Tracey Emin down.
+This famous contemporary female artist is so brazen, she married a rock in 2016.
 Explaining the “hard” decision to The Art Newspaper she said: “It just means that at the moment I am not alone… and it’s not going anywhere.”
-Bless!
+Rock on!

-📍 Where to see Tracey Emin’s work: Explore the dark territories and raw emotions distilled in the artworks of Tracey Emin and Edvard Munch in a virtual tour of the latest exhibition at the Royal Academy of Arts.
+📍 Where to see Tracey Emin’s work: Explore the dark territories and raw emotions distilled in the artworks of Tracey Emin, held in the Museum of Modern Art in New York, the Tate Gallery in London, and the Goetz Collection in Munich.

 2. Faith Ringgold (American, 1930 – present)

-Moving on to narrative quilts, her “Dancing at the Louvre” quilt series from the ’90s shows happy black families enjoying European art.
-Among Ringgold’s other famous quilts are “Who’s Afraid of Aunt Jemima” (1983), the Michael Jackson tribute quilt “Who’s Bad?”
-(1988) and her most famous “Tar Beach” (1988), which can now be seen in the Guggenheim’s permanent collection in New York.
+Ringgold is also a skilled expert in sewing with several narrative quilts on her artistic resume.
+Her “Dancing at the Louvre” quilt series from the ’90s shows black families enjoying European art.
+Among Ringgold’s other famous quilts are “Who’s Afraid of Aunt Jemima?”
+(1983), the Michael Jackson tribute quilt “Who’s Bad?”
+(1988), and her most famous “Tar Beach” (1988).

 3. Sonia Boyce (British, 1962 – present)

-📍 Where to see Vivienne Westwood’s work: Explore some of the artist’s fashion icons in this online exhibition from the V&A, including exuberant footwear designs, bondage outfits and provocative T-shirts from the punk years.
+📍 Where to see Vivienne Westwood’s work: After her death in 2022, exhibits dedicated to the life and works of Vivienne Westwood cropped up all over the world.
+Explore some of the artist’s fashion icons in this online exhibition from the V&A, including exuberant footwear designs, bondage outfits, and provocative T-shirts from the punk years.

 5. Ingrid Pollard (British, 1953 – present)

-As a champion for fellow black female artists, Pollard’s recent work includes a re-examination of UK and international archives with the intention of decolonising ethnographic and state-sponsored imagery of the former colonised countries.
-You go, girl.
+As a champion for fellow Black female artists, Pollard’s recent work includes a re-examination of UK and international archives with the intention of decolonizing ethnographic and state-sponsored imagery of the formerly colonized countries.